PX4/PX4-Devguide/en/simulation/multi-vehicle-simulation.md

 - `<model>`: The vehicle type/model to spawn: `iris` (default), `plane`.
 - `number_of_vehicles`: The number of vehicles to spawn.
 Default is 3.
 Maximum is 10.

+Each vehicle instance is allocated a unique MAVLink system id (1, 2, 3, etc) and can be accessed from a unique UDP port (14540, 14541, 14542, etc.).

 ### Video: Multiple Multicopter (Iris)